| 56:12-29

 The manufacturer shall provide the division with updated

 information at six month intervals.
+56:12-39

 Decision binding.
+A

 consumer shall not be required to participate in a